dmiau/Personalized-Compass/Compass[transparent]/README.txt

 modified-orthographic and others
 modified-perspective [1:31PM]
 - add an study review pane in iOS [2:09PM]
+- compass, relative to the blue circle
+- detach the centroid from the compass [4:13PM] (some infrastructure work)

 ***** ToDo
 - map zoom in/out, pan around